hdlx/AltAppSwitcher/README.md

 ## Using MacAppSwitcher:
 Get the executable (Win64 only) from the release page https://github.com/hdlx/MacAppSwitcher/releases/.

-**Run the executable with admin privilege.**

 You can kill it from the task manager.
 Search for "MacAppSwitcher".

 ## Known issues
 - Missing installer or instructions to have MacAppSwitcher launching on system startup.
-We can't trivially add a shortcut to Windows startup directory because of admin privilege requirement.
-- Some windows seem to interfere with keyboard inputs messages, thus disabling MacAppSwitcher when in focus.
 - Alt tab popup is behind start menu.

 ## Technology